shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 }
 ```

-We have created the schema with 'amount' as `u64` which is the datatype of variable in Rust.
+We have created the schema with the amount as `u64` which is the datatype of the variable in Rust.
 Now let us write the actual function.
 Our function will take in the parameter `campaignPubKey` and the `amount` we want to withdraw.
 Then we will serialize the data.
-First, we will create the WithdrawRequest Object, and then with the help of schema, we have as a static member in `WithdrawRequest` class.
+First, we will create the `WithdrawRequest` object, and then with the help of the schema, we have as a static member in `WithdrawRequest` class.

 ```js
 export async function withdraw(
     campaignPubKey, amount